Kong/kong-mesh-ecs/README.md

             kuma.io/service: redis
 ```

-Here we're telling Kuma that our `demo-app` will communicate with the `redis`
+Here we're telling Kong Mesh that our `demo-app` will communicate with the `redis`
 service.
 The sidecar is then configured to route requests to `redis:6379` to our
 `redis` service.